Royal Institute of Painters in Water Colours: History

 In 1831, the society was founded as the New Society of Painters in Water Colours, competing with the Royal Watercolour Society (RWS), which had been founded in 1804.
 The founding members were William Cowen, James Fudge, Thomas Maisey (treasurer), O. F. Phillips, Joseph Powell (president), W. B. S. Taylor, and Thomas Charles Wageman.
 The New Society differed from the RWS in policy, by exhibiting non-members' work also.
 Both societies challenged the Royal Academy's refusal to accept the medium of watercolours as appropriate for serious art.

+In this period, it is often referred to as just the "New Society", and "NS" or "NSW" was used as a post-nominal for members, who sometimes signed their works with this.

+At least initially, the New Society was more open to the extensive use of opaque bodycolour or gouache, while the more conservative RWS tended to deprecate this.
+However, by the mid-century most painters were using bodycolour, and this ceased to be a major difference.
+Indeed, by the last decades of the century the RI (as it now was) was home to a group of artists who once again avoided bodycolour.
+Artists were not supposed to belong to both societies, and there was a trickle of defectors to the RWS, which tended to be regarded as the more prestigious (including David Cox Jr. and Francis William Topham).

+In 1888 there were 935 and in 1890 791 pictures in the main annual exhibition, held in the spring.

 In 1839, Henry Warren (1794–1879) became president of the society and was re-elected for many years until he resigned due to failing eyesight.
 In 1863, there was a name change to the Institute of Painters in Water Colours.
 In 1883, it acquired its own premises at Piccadilly, across the road from the Royal Academy.
 In 1885, it added "Royal" to its title by command of Queen Victoria.
 When the lease to the Piccadilly premises ran out in 1970, it moved to the Mall Galleries, near to Trafalgar Square.

 Royal Institute Galleries

-The premises at 190-195 Piccadilly hosted many exhibitions by other societies and were known simply as "Royal Institute Galleries".
+The premises at 190–195 Piccadilly hosted many exhibitions by other societies and were known simply as "Royal Institute Galleries".
 It is now a grade II listed building.
 Number 195 is now home to BAFTA.